René Rivera: New York Mets (third stint)

 On March 25, 2019, Rivera signed a minor league deal with the New York Mets.
 He was assigned to the Triple-A Syracuse Mets.
 On August 24, the Mets selected Rivera's contract.
 In 9 games with the Mets, Rivera went 4-for-17 with 1 home run and 3 RBI.
 On January 21, 2020, Rivera re-signed with the Mets on a minor league deal.
 On July 19, 2020, Rivera was selected to the Mets' 40-man roster.
 Rivera only appeared in 2 games for the Mets before undergoing season ending surgery to remove a bone spur from his left elbow.

 Cleveland Indians

 On April 14, 2021, Rivera signed a minor league contract with the Cleveland Indians organization.
 The Indians selected Rivera's contract on May 5.
 Rivera slashed .236/.300/.400 with 2 home runs and 9 RBI in 21 games before he was designated for assignment on July 3.
 He was released by the Indians on July 8.

 Washington Nationals

 On July 16, 2021, Rivera signed a major league contract with the Washington Nationals.
 He made his Nationals debut at starting catcher the same evening in a game against the San Diego Padres.
 In 4 games for the Nationals, Rivera hit .214 with 0 home runs and 0 RBI's.
 On August 14, Rivera was released by the Nationals.

 On February 17, 2023, Rivera announced his retirement from professional baseball.

 Coaching career

-In February 2023, Rivera was named manager of the Frederick Keys in the MLB Draft League.
+On February 21, 2023, Rivera was named manager of the Frederick Keys in the MLB Draft League.

+In January 2024, Rivera was hired as bench coach for the Lakeland Flying Tigers, the Single-A affiliate of the Detroit Tigers.
+He was promoted to serve as the manager of Lakeland prior to the 2025 season.